haondt/OpenAI-Solutions/notes/RLintro.md

 current decisions affect its future state(s). epsilon = random chance of agent performance an exploration (random) movement.
-Typically 0.1 for epsilon-greedy action selection alpha = stepsize, amount to adjust value function by when learning new information. typically 0.1 or 0.5 for tabular methods, 0.0001/(# tilings) for approximation methods.
+Typically 0.1 for epsilon-greedy action selection alpha = stepsize, amount to adjust value function by when learning new information.
+A constant stepsize (e.g 0.1) can track a non-stationary problem, as the agent continues to value the every state equally.
+A changing step size (eg 1/n) will allow the state values to converge. alpha is typically 0.1 or 0.5 for tabular methods, 0.0001/(# tilings) for approximation methods.
+T = the terminal (last) time step t = the time step τ = the time step being updated in n-step cases lambda = trace-decay parameter (e.g. 0.9)
 ```

 # Dimensions of an algorithm